Rajeta-Sarkar/MyLook/README.md

-# APP NAME
+# MyLook

 fireAttire

 ## 💡 Inspiration

 The inspiration for the app comes from the diverse fasion spread all over the world where people identify themselves by their unique fasion sense and clothing.
 The idea behind this application is to give people the opportunity to customise their clothes according to their own fasion sense.
 The design of the cloth can be purchased by any user who comes to purchase from the app.

 ## 💻 What it does

 The application allows the users to be able to be their own designers.
 The app makes the customisation of the clothes easy and allows the user to save all their designs to a seperate gallery.
 It also allows the designs to be shared to everyv iewer and enables the purchase of the design.

 ## ⚙️ How we built it